vmsmith/CookBook/soup_carrot_ginger_roasted.md

 #### Ingredients

-* 1 pound of carrots, trimmed and peeled
+* 1 1/2 pound of carrots, trimmed and peeled
 * 1 small Spanish onion, peeled and cut into small dice
 * 1/2 stalk of celery, cut into small dice
 * 1 tablespoon of freshly grated ginger
+* Minced garlic
 * 3 cups of chicken stock
 * Olive oil
 * Unsalted butter